Clawback of APR on death

 imgtext

-Where farmland has been transferred as a lifetime gift there can be clawback of the APR where the donor dies within seven years of the gift.
-When calculating the inheritance tax charge on death, all lifetime gifts within the last seven years must be brought into account.
+Where farmland has been transferred as a lifetime gift there, can be clawback of the agricultural property relief (APR) where the donor dies within seven years of the gift.
+When calculating the inheritance tax (IHT) charge on death, all lifetime gifts within the last seven years must be brought into account.

 APR on death following a lifetime gift

-When an individual has made transfers within seven years of his death:
+When an individual has made transfers within seven years of their death:

 See the Agricultural property relief (APR) guidance note.